BrookIsaac/cse15l-lab-reports/LabReport3.md

     plos//journal.pbio.0020431.txt
     plos//journal.pbio.0020419.txt
     ```
+    This command is taking a similar input as above except it uses `-size +5k` instead which is checking for files greater than 5kbs we can even comibne the two, and give a range that the file size can be in to constrain our search even more.
 * The `-and` command option in `find` is super useful because it allows us to narrow down our search even more and combine two or more search options in find so it finds files that satisfies both constraints
   * Example 1
     ```